Once you’ve found the home of your dreams, made an offer, and had that offer accepted, that’s when the real work starts.

 Organising home insurance

-Once you’ve secured your new home, you need to insure it from the moment you exchange contracts.
+One of the most important things to do after you make an offer on a house is to sort your insurance.
 It is sensible to shop around for home insurance quotes prior to the exchange date, but the insurance will need to be in place from the date of exchange.
 There may be cancellation charges if you decide to cancel the insurance policy (for example, if the sale of the property falls through).
 As well as insuring the buildings, it's a good idea to cover your contents too.
 To obtain a quote, you will need the address and rebuild cost of your property, as well as the value of the contents you need to cover in your new home.